- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 What are zirconia dental implants?

-Zirconia is made from a combination of zirconium and oxygen.
-While being a transitional metal and retaining great strength, the ceramic material is considered metal-free.
+Zirconia is composed of zirconium and oxygen.
+While it is a transitional metal and retains great strength, the ceramic material is considered metal-free.
 During the oxidation process, it becomes ceramic, additionally inheriting excellent heat resistance.

 Thanks to its chemical structure, zirconia does not: